Arjun Sarja: 1992-2001: Commercial success and critical acclaim

 In 1992, he subsequently chose to direct his feature film Sevagan.
+The film was a success, and revitalised Arjun's career.
 Soon after, Shankar cast him in the lead role in his first film, Gentleman (1993), after much persuasion.
 Arjun had initially rejected the film without listening to Shankar's narration but the director's persistence prompted him to feature in the film as a vigilante against corruption.
 The film opened to positive reviews and went on to become a trendsetter in the Tamil film industry, as well as achieving significant box office success, while Arjun went on to win the State Award for Best Actor.
 His change of fortune at the box office continued and Arjun began to gain ground as a bankable lead star in action films after his films including his patriotic directorial venture Jai Hind (1994) and Karnaa (1995), where he played a dual role, went on to become blockbusters.
 Kamal Haasan approached Arjun to play a police officer in the action thriller film Kurudhipunal (1995), and the actor accepted the opportunity and agreed to do the film even without hearing the narration.
 Arjun won positive acclaim for his role, while the film became India's official entry for the 68th Academy Awards Best Foreign Language Film category.

 In the late 1990s, after a series of action films, including Sengottai (1996) and Thayin Manikodi (1998), he teamed up again with Shankar in the political drama film Mudhalvan (1999).
 Portraying an ambitious TV journalist who receives the opportunity to become the Chief Minister of Tamil Nadu for a day, Arjun offered bulk dates for filming the project to Shankar.
 The film subsequently won positive reviews with Arjun described as having "acquitted himself with aplomb in the challenging role".

 Arjun then briefly experimented in softer roles, portraying critically acclaimed characters of businessman with "shades of grey" in Prabhu Solomon's Kannodu Kanbathellam (1999) and as an energetic civil service officer in Vaanavil (2000).
 He then featured in Vasanth's romantic drama film Rhythm (2000), where he played a widower and a professional photographer, who eventually falls in love with a widow.
 Featuring a popular soundtrack and opening to positive reviews, Rhythm also became a commercial success, with a critic noting "Arjun is as polished as ever" and adding "who would have conceived this idea that the "action king" could attempt a soft-natured role of this kind".
 He carried on with a lighter theme in his next directorial venture, the love story Vedham (2001), while he ventured into Telugu cinema again by appearing in Raja's Hanuman Junction (2001) and as a Hindu devotee in Sri Manjunatha (2001).